-St Cuthbert's Catholic Primary School SEND Policy
+St Cuthbert's Catholic Primary School

+SEND Policy

+Date: September 2024

-Date review: September 2023 Daet of next review: September 2024 Headteacher : Mr Shaun Dillon SENCo : Ms Lisa Shepherd
+Review date: September 2025 Headteacher: Mr Shaun Dillon SENDCo: Ms Lisa Shepherd Email: office@stcuthberts.email School office 0191 6919876

-St Cuthbert's Catholic Primary School Special Educational Needs and Disabilities (SEND) Policy
+St Cuthbert's Catholic Primary School Special Educational Needs and Disabilities (SEND) Policy Introduction

-Introduction

-St Cuthbert's Primary School has a named SENCO (Ms Shepherd, who is a member of the Senior Leadership Team) and a named Governor responsible for SEND (Mrs A Glen-Ravenhill).
+St Cuthbert's Primary School has a named SENDCo (Ms L Shepherd, who is a member of the Senior Leadership Team) and a named Governor responsible for SEND (Mrs A Glen-Ravenhill).
 They ensure that St Cuthbert's Special Educational Needs and Disabilities policy works within the guidelines and inclusion policies of the Code of Practice (2015), the Local Education Authority and other policies current within the school.

-This policy was created by the school's SENCO with the SEND Governor in liaison with the SLT, all staff and parents of pupils with SEND and has been shared with stakeholders, including governors, parents, and families/carers via the school newsletter and website.
+This policy was created by the school's SENDCo with the SEND Governor in liaison with the SLT, all staff and families of pupils with SEND and has been shared with stakeholders, including governors, families, and parents/carers via the school newsletter and website.
 This policy should be read alongside other documents and school policies.
-It was originally developed in consultation with other SENCOs from the North Tyneside Catholic Schools Collaborative and developed in response to the 2014/15 SEND Code of Practice: 0-25 guidance.
+It was originally developed in consultation with other SENDCos from the North Tyneside Catholic Schools Collaborative and developed in response to the 2014/15 SEND Code of Practice: 0-25 guidance.
 The policy was written has due regard to all relevant legislation including, but not limited to, the following: